Keshav-Sundar-4/SweetFold/instructions/inference/readme.md

 # SweetFold Inference Setup Instructions

-SweetFold inference requires four things:
+SweetFold inference requires:

-1. Install Boltz v1.0.0.
+1. Boltz v1.0.0 installed.
-2. Download the SweetFold `boltz` folder.
+2. The installed Boltz source-code folder replaced with SweetFold’s `boltz` folder.
-3. Replace the installed Boltz folder with the SweetFold version.
+3. A `weights` folder containing the SweetFold epoch 23 checkpoint.
-4. Download the SweetFold checkpoint and run inference.
+4. An input YAML file.
+5. An inference command or shell script.

 ---

-## 1. Create a Python Environment
+## 1. Install Boltz v1.0.0

-Create and activate a fresh environment:
+Create a fresh Python or Conda environment for SweetFold inference.

-    conda create -n sweetfold_env python=3.10 -y
-    conda activate sweetfold_env
-    python -m pip install --upgrade pip

-Install Boltz v1.0.0 exactly:
+Inside that environment, install Boltz v1.0.0 exactly:

     pip install "boltz[cuda]==1.0.0"

+Use this exact version.

 ---

 ## 2. Download the SweetFold `boltz` Folder

-Go here:
+Download the SweetFold `boltz` folder from GitHub:

     https://github.com/Keshav-Sundar-4/SweetFold/tree/main/src/boltz

-Download the `boltz` folder.

-Put it somewhere convenient, for example:

-    /path/to/project/boltz
+This is the SweetFold-modified version of the Boltz source code.

 ---

 ## 3. Replace the Installed Boltz Folder

-Find the Boltz folder that pip installed:

-    python -c "import boltz, pathlib; print(pathlib.Path(boltz.__file__).parent)"

-The command will print the folder you need to replace.

-Back it up:

-    mv /printed/path/to/boltz /printed/path/to/boltz_original
+After installing Boltz v1.0.0, locate the installed `boltz` source-code folder inside your environment.

-Copy the SweetFold `boltz` folder into its place:
+Replace that installed `boltz` folder with the SweetFold `boltz` folder downloaded from GitHub.

-    cp -r /path/to/project/boltz /printed/path/to/boltz

-Verify the replacement worked:

-    python -c "import boltz; print(boltz.__file__)"
+The folder name should remain:

+    boltz

+This replacement is required because SweetFold inference depends on the SweetFold-modified Boltz source code.

 ---

 ## 4. Create a Weights Folder

-Find your active environment path:

-    echo $CONDA_PREFIX

-Create a weights folder inside it:
+Create a folder named:

-    mkdir -p "$CONDA_PREFIX/weights"
+    weights

+inside the SweetFold environment.

+This folder will store the SweetFold inference checkpoint.

 ---

-## 5. Download the SweetFold Checkpoint
+## 5. Download the SweetFold Epoch 23 Checkpoint

-Open:
+Download the SweetFold epoch 23 checkpoint from Hugging Face:

     https://huggingface.co/Keshav-Sundar-4/SweetFold/tree/main

-Download the epoch 23 checkpoint.

-Move it into:

-    "$CONDA_PREFIX/weights"

-For example:

-    mv /path/to/downloaded/checkpoint.ckpt "$CONDA_PREFIX/weights/"
+Place the checkpoint inside the `weights` folder.

+For example, the environment should contain:

+    sweetfold_env/
+    └── weights/
+        └── boltz1_glycan_epoch_23.ckpt

+Use the exact checkpoint filename expected by your inference script.

 ---

-## 6. Run Inference
+## 6. Run SweetFold Inference

-Update your inference script so the checkpoint path points to the file you just placed in:

-    "$CONDA_PREFIX/weights"

-Then run your script, for example:

-    sbatch run_inference.sh
+Run SweetFold using your inference command or the provided HPC shell script.

+Before running, make sure the script points to:

+1. The SweetFold environment.
+2. The SweetFold checkpoint inside the `weights` folder.
+3. The input YAML file.
+4. The desired output directory.

+An example HPC shell script may be provided alongside the inference files.
+Update its paths for your system, then run it using your normal HPC workflow.